mdyeates/coding-quiz/README.md

 <h3 align="center">Coding Quiz</h3>

   <p align="center">
   In this coding quiz, you will learn about the fundamentals of JavaScript.
-There are 15 multiple-choice questions and you have a time limit of 150 seconds.
+There are 5 randomly selected multiple-choice questions and you will have a time limit of 50 seconds.
 The remaining time will determine your score at the end.
 Make sure you answer all the questions within the timeframe, but keep in mind that you will be penalised by 10 seconds for every incorrect answer!

 <br />
 <a href="https://github.com/mdyeates/coding-quiz"><strong>Explore the docs »</strong></a>
 <br />
 <br />
-<a href="https://github.com/mdyeates/coding-quiz">View Demo</a>
+<a href="https://mdyeates.github.io/coding-quiz/">View Live Deployment</a>
 ·
 <a href="https://github.com/mdyeates/coding-quiz/issues">Report Bug</a>
 ·